MAINSTAGE 2025-2026

 They Carry Us

-"They Carry Us” is a dance theater piece intended for family and young audiences.
+They Carry Us” is a dance theater piece intended for family and young audiences.
 The show is rooted in Blackfoot cosmologies, ways of knowing, stories of the animal nation, and the strength of two spirit people.
 This show carries the essence of forgotten and unknown stories.
 They are creating out of contemporary dance, powwow dance styles, and an exploration into technology.
-They work closely with Blackfoot elders who hold the knowledge of these stories.
+They work closely with Blackfoot elders and knowledge keepers of these stories.
 This piece has its base in a research residency completed in Smithers BC in April of 2024.
-After a hiatus, Wild Mint Arts is now looking for a development partner for 2025/2026 and a premiere partner for late 2026/early 2027.
+After a hiatus, Wild Mint Arts is now looking for a development partner 2026 or a residency.
+The premiere will be May 1st, 2026 in partnership with Surrey Civic Theaters.
+We are open to touring locations after May 1st, 2027.
+We have a WIP showing in June 2026 and we welcome you to attend once dates are confirmed.

 Wild Mint Arts